Chris Bourque

 Christopher Ray Bourque (born January 29, 1986) is an American former professional ice hockey forward.
 Originally drafted by the Washington Capitals of the National Hockey League (NHL), he has played 51 NHL games for the Capitals, the Pittsburgh Penguins and the Boston Bruins.
+Bourque currently serves as a free agent scout for the Toronto Maple Leafs.

 Playing career

 Bourque was born in Boston but grew up in Topsfield, Massachusetts, and graduated from Cushing Academy in 2004.
 While there, he was close friends with Keith Yandle.
 He played college hockey in the NCAA during the 2004-2005 season for the Boston University Terriers.
 He was drafted 33rd overall in the 2004 NHL Entry Draft by the Washington Capitals, and played for the Portland Pirates and Hershey Bears of the American Hockey League (AHL) before being called up to the NHL in November 2007.
 He played four NHL games total before being reassigned to Hershey in February 2008.

 Bourque scored his first NHL goal on December 30, 2008, against the Buffalo Sabres.
 In the 2009–10 season, he was claimed off of waivers by the Pittsburgh Penguins on September 30, 2009, and recorded his first NHL assist on October 28, 2009 in a 6–1 win over the Montreal Canadiens.
 On December 5, 2009, he was waived by the Penguins and re-claimed by his former team, the Washington Capitals.
 He was then assigned back to the Bears where he remained for the majority of the season.
 In helping the Bears capture their second successive Calder Cup, Bourque led the league in scoring with 27 post-season points to win the Jack A. Butterfield Trophy as Calder Cup Playoff MVP in 2010.

 In mid-July 2010, Bourque failed to sign the qualifying offer extended by Washington and signed to play with Atlant Moscow Oblast of the Kontinental Hockey League (KHL) for the 2010–11 season.
 Bourque had earlier signed a two-year contract with the team, worth US$1 Million per year, but the contract was not binding until July 15, 2010.
 After a disappointing start with Atlant Moscow Oblast, Bourque left the team on October 3, 2010.

 On October 4, 2010, Swiss hockey club HC Lugano announced they had signed Bourque to a contract.

 Bourque returned to re-sign with the Capitals on a one-year contract on July 2, 2011.
 In the 2011–12 season, Bourque was assigned by the Capitals to the Hershey Bears and led the league in scoring with a career-high 93 points in 73 games.
 On May 26, 2012, Bourque was traded by the Capitals to the Boston Bruins for forward Zach Hamill.
 Chris scored the only goal, his first as a Bruin, in a February 2, 2013 1–0 road game against the Toronto Maple Leafs.